tarickirichav/SOLANA-NFT-WALLET-DRAINER/README.md

 # ⚠️ You need to host it on a real website for it to work!
 To Buy The Full Clean & Deobfuscated Script Or For Any Other Types Of Scripts & Development Orders Message Me On: https://t.me/zefnftservices
 ----
-## 🤑 Solana Wallet Drainer & NFT Stealer Template
+## 🤑 SOLANA WALLET/NFT DRAINER PAGE

 ![@zefnftservices](https://github.com/0xServices/0xServices/blob/main/gif.gif?raw=true)
 ----